Make March New Year Again!

 The next time someone raises an eyebrow at our winter celebrations, just blame it on Romulus, toast to Caesar’s audacity, and give a nod to Gregory for turning our calendar quirks into a worldwide bash.

 March may have missed the memo, but January is where the party’s at!
-Both, Caesar and Gregory, came out with the idea of leaping a day to sync with the cosmos to later determine that some years may also be leaped.
-And that’s what happened!
+Caesar and Gregory both had the bright idea of adding an extra day to keep things in sync with the cosmos—eventually deciding that some years needed an extra leap too.
+And that’s how we got here!

 Why So Much Chaos?